Job Training Days

 Each Training Day will have a broad disciplinary focus – there will be a Training Day for TAs in the Sciences and Engineering, and a Training Day for TAs in the Humanities and Social Sciences.
 At UTM and UTSC, we may need to combine disciplines in one Training Day – should this occur, TATP staff from a range of disciplines will be assigned to facilitate.

 Some departments may allow TAs to use these sessions as their paid mandatory training (per the collective agreement between CUPE 3902 and the University of Toronto).
 If this is the case, please review the Information for CUPE 3902 Unit 1 Teaching Assistants carefully.
 The CUPE 3902 Training Request Form is available on the CUPE website.
 TATP staff members cannot sign a blank form.
 The hiring department must fill out and sign the form first.
-If you have any questions, please firstname.lastname@example.org.
+If you have any questions, please contact firstname.lastname@example.org.

 Please note: All sessions included in a TATP Job Training Day are job training, and therefore they CANNOT count as a credit toward a TATP certificate.